ADORSYS-GIS/webank/docs/organization/organisation.md

 - Break down the sprint goal into actionable tasks or stories and create a detailed sprint backlog.
 This includes defining tasks, assigning them, and estimating their effort.
 - Clearly define the acceptance criteria for each backlog item to ensure that the sprint goal can be objectively evaluated.

-**Daily Standups:** This meeting will be held every working day as from 9:00AM GMT+1 either on microsoft teams or onsite in the online bankinking office at Skyengpro Cameroon.
+**Daily Standups:** This meeting will be held every working day as from 9:00AM GMT+1 either on microsoft teams or onsite in the  meeting at Skyengpro Cameroon.
 - All team members are expected to attend daily.
 If any team member is unable to make it, they should inform the scrum master or the other team members in advance and share their update on the team's slack channel or via email.
 - Every team member should come to this meeting prepared to provide a quick update on their tasks.
 If any team member has any blockers, they should be ready to discuss them briefly.
 - All team members should ensure that their tasks are updated in in the projects github repository before the meeting.